-Many facets are the same; the scope of products covered, technical requirements (essential requirements, standards) and conformity assessment procedures will all initially be alike.
+For the moment, many facets are the same; the scope of products covered, technical requirements (essential requirements, standards) and conformity assessment procedures are all initially identical for the two different markets.
 If your product is sold in both the EU and the UK, the technical file to show that it meets these requirements will also be the same.

 Will UKCA marking apply throughout the UK?

-No, UKCA marking will apply only in Great Britain (comprising England, Scotland and Wales), so it may be helpful to think of it more as a GBCA mark.
-CE marking continues in Northern Ireland, which will remain aligned with the EU single market in terms of trading goods.
-Products that are to be placed on the market throughout the UK will therefore need both UKCA and CE marking unless they are "Qualifying Northern Ireland Goods" in which case they can be sold in GB with a CE mark and do not need a UKCA mark.
+No, UKCA marking applies only in Great Britain (comprising England, Scotland and Wales), so it may be helpful to think of it more as a GBCA mark.
+CE marking continues in Northern Ireland, which remains aligned with the EU single market for goods.
+Products that are to be placed on the market in both GB and NI therefore need both UKCA and CE marking unless they are "Qualifying Northern Ireland Goods" in which case they can be sold in GB with a CE mark and do not need a UKCA mark.

 How will UKCA marking impact Northern Ireland?

-Products placed on the market in Northern Ireland (and in the EU) must be CE marked, regardless of their origin.
-Products placed on the market in Great Britain will need to be UKCA marked as discussed above, regardless of their origin with one exception: businesses in Northern Ireland will be in the unique position of being able to ship Qualifying Northern Ireland Goods certified to either the EU (CE mark) or UK (UKCA mark) rules into Great Britain.
+Products placed on the market in Northern Ireland must be CE marked, regardless of their origin.
+Products placed on the market in Great Britain must be UKCA marked, regardless of their origin with one exception: businesses in Northern Ireland will be in the unique position of being able to ship Qualifying Northern Ireland Goods certified to either the EU (CE mark) or UK (UKCA mark) rules into Great Britain.

-Can I put both CE and UKCA marks on my product?
+Can I put both CE and UKCA marks on my products?

 Yes, provided they fulfil the associated requirements.
 It is already common to see multiple conformity marks on internationally sold products.